 Your Choice or No Choice

-It would be nice to have a choice about whether to work freelance or not, but if you have lost your job, now is a good time to think about what happens next.
+It would be nice to have a choice about whether to work freelance or not, but if you have lost your job through redundancy or another reason, it is a good time to think about what happens next.
 Being told you need to look for a new job is never fun, even if the writing has been on the wall for a while.
 It may even have come as a complete shock.

-This has happened to me.
-I knew my job was coming to an end, but didn’t think it would be yet.
+This happened to me.
+I knew my job was coming to an end but didn’t think it would be yet.
 Sadly, my employer had other ideas and one Monday afternoon I was given the good news part-way through an informal chat.
 Not great!

 Still, when life throws you some lemons, it is time to make lemonade.